-Financial liabilities at amortized cost include accounts payable and accrued liabilities and operating line.
-Trade payables are initially recognized at the amount required to be paid less, when material, a discount to reduce the payables to fair value.
-Subsequently, trade payables are measured at amortized cost using the effective interest method.
-The term loan was recognized initially at fair value, net of any transaction costs incurred, and subsequently at amortized cost using the effective interest method.
+Financial liabilities at amortized cost include accounts payable and accrued liabilities, and operating line.
+Financial liabilities are initially recognized at the amount required to be paid less, when material, a discount to reduce the payables to fair value.
+Subsequently, these financial liabilities are measured at amortized cost using the effective interest method.